nauam/Courses/docs/administration/security/authentication.md

 #
 # Passwords may be clear text, obfuscated or checksummed.
 #
-# This sets the default user accounts for the QW Control apps
+# This sets the default user accounts for the Rundeck apps
 #
 admin:admin,user,admin
 user:user,user